etcimon/windows-headers/readme.txt

 As an exception, reduce string constants to a single declaration of type TCHAR[], bypassing the need to put such a constant in a version block.

+7. Translate conditional compilation based on Windows version support

+Every module that uses this conditional compilation must privately import win32.w32api, which defines the constants used to set the minimum version of Windows an application supports.

+Unlike with the C headers, the programmer is expected to specify both the minimum Windows 9x version and the minimum Windows NT version, so both _WIN32_WINDOWS and _WIN32_WINNT are defined in any project.
+Conditional compilation must therefore, in general, involve checking the values of both constants either directly or indirectly.
+The WINVER and _WIN32_WINNT_ONLY constants are also defined for syntactic sugar.

+Rather than relying on the conditionals in the MinGW headers, it is a good idea to look on http://msdn.microsoft.com/ to see which Windows versions support each entity that is CC'd.

-7. Other conditional compilation
+8. Other conditional compilation

 Use the built-in version (Win32) and version (Win64) to deal with _WIN64 conditional blocks.

-For #ifdefs using WINVER, _WIN32_WINDOWS or _WIN32_WINNT, leave the directive in, commented out.
-This is pending decision on a good way of dealing with these.
+For other #ifdefs designed to be specified by the programmer, leave the directive in, commented out.
+This is pending decision on which to include and which to leave out, and how to name them.

-8. Convert function-like macros to functions
+9. Convert function-like macros to functions

 Use the appropriate parameter and return types.
 If necessary, consult the API docs to find out what these are.
 (Watch out for parameters that are documented as LPSTR but should actually be LPTSTR!)